MY SITE IS UNDER CONSTRUCTION

-ABOUT ME AND MY ART.
+ABOUT ME AND MY ART

 To better understand my subjects, I have, over the last forty five years, personally built and worked two commercial fishing boats.
 So I do know my subject materially and emotionally.

-I have no idea whether astrology plays any part in this; but it is interesting that I was born within a few hours of the chronological center of the sign of Aquarius (The water bearer); and that almost every painting, sketch, photograph or video I have been inspired to create or capture has revolved around water; and, also, that my art has a serene ambiance about it.
-(The age of Aquarius is: An astrological era bringing increased spirituality and harmony to the people of the world.).
+I have no idea whether astrology plays any part in this; but I find it interesting that I was born within a few hours of the chronological center of the sign of Aquarius (The water bearer); and that almost every painting, sketch, photograph or video I have been inspired to create or capture has revolved around water; and, also, that my art has a serene ambiance about it.
+(The Age of Aquarius is: An astrological era bringing increased spirituality and harmony to the people of the world.).